nsmirosh/Dividendify/README.md

 ### to contribute:

-1. contact me at nsmirosh@gmail.com
+1. contact me at nsmirosh@gmail.com or Telegram at @nsmirosh
 2. check out the [Trello](https://trello.com/b/8j9Zlbfu/dividendify) board